-The Quantitative Spatial Science Research Group has a long and well established reputation in quantitative, human geography for world-leading excellence in advancing quantitative methods, through research and teaching, in geographical and related domains.
+The Quantitative Spatial Science group has a long and well-established reputation in quantitative human geography and geographic data science and is internationally recognised for advancing quantitative methods through our research and teaching.

 Our group addresses a wide range of social, political, economic, demographic, health and environmental research questions by utilising and developing spatial methods.
 Our research is theoretically driven and leads to important implications for policy, democracy, social justice, sustainability, and/or human flourishing.